Two Dogs

 A lumbering man-shape, big as a draft horse emerges.
 It looks to be made of black stone.
 Jonas feels its footfalls as it charges forward with a square-headed blade in each hand.
 They glow with a dead gray-green light, illuminating nothing.
 Behind it is a pale nightmare, a gaunt, half-naked thing almost as big as the first, but its tiny features are set around an awful hole where its mouth ought to be.
 It’s making a loud, long gasping sound, like wind being sucked into a cave.
 Behind that one, the larger form of a sparse shrub appears to sway in a breeze that’s not there.

 The stranger vaults into the air and seems to hang there, his big gun barking fire, tearing chunks off the stone man.
 Something bright jumps from the woman’s hands toward the ashen ghost with the horrible face, but before the spark can strike, it bends away into the black triangle and gone.
 The stone man bounds upward, a phenomenal leap, slashing at the stranger with its long knives.
 It lands with a tremor through the ground.
-Then the tunnel-mouthed grotesque leans forward and a roaring scream breaks over all as if the cliff overhang had slammed down atop them.
+Then the tunnel-mouthed grotesque leans forward and a roaring scream breaks over all, as if the cliff overhang had slammed down atop them.

-Jonas will say later that he never actually heard the wall of sound that mashed him flat against the back of the cavity.
-He will only remember the pressure and the pain of that voice exploding in his head, trying to rip his skull apart from the inside.
+Jonas will say later that he never heard the wall of sound that mashed him flat against the back of the cavity.
+He will only remember the pressure and the pain of that voice exploding in his head, tearing his skull apart from the inside.
 He will not recall, however, the three shots he levers off from his Winchester before the darkness takes him, nor how the echo of that last report seems to chase the terrible sound away down the canyon until both die on the cool night air.

-~ ~
+~

 Copyright © David R L Erickson 2022